 European Social Survey

-Major goals of the European Social Survey (ESS) is to study changing attitudes, beliefs, and behaviour of citizens in Europe and to offer empirical information for comparative research of the highest quality.
+Major goals of the European Social Survey (ESS) are to study changing attitudes, beliefs, and behaviour of citizens in Europe and to offer empirical information for comparative research of the highest quality.
 The ESS is part of the European social science infrastructure.
 The study employs the most rigorous survey methodologies in terms of sample design, fieldwork, and development of equivalent instruments.
 Beside a core module of socio-demographic and substantive indicators, each wave consists of two rotating modules covering an academic or policy concern within Europe.
 Data are available without any costs.